 2) Independence results, such as the Cohen/Gödel theorems that both the Continuum Hypothesis and the Axiom of Choice are undecidable from the standard axioms of mathematics.

-The Logic and Set Theory (LST) group consists of Brent Cody, Sean Cox, and Andy Lewis.
+The Logic and Set Theory (LST) group consists of Brent Cody, Sean Cox, and Chris Lambie-Hanson.
 Jointly with the mathematical physics group, they run the weekly “Analysis, Logic, and Physics Seminar (ALPS)”.

 Logic and Set Theory Faculty